WinVector/sigr/extras/RateDiffs.md

 ### t-test estimate

-If we ignore the fact that the Bernoulli process generates only 0/1 we can use a classic t-test to estimate the significance of the observed difference.
+If we ignore the fact that the Binomial process generates only 0/1 we can use a classic t-test to estimate the significance of the observed difference.

 ``` r
 ttest <- wrapTTest(A, B)